the-standard/smart-vault/docs/TESTNET.md

-            vaultAddress, // the address of your vault minted, // the amount of sEURO currently borrowed from your vault maxMintable, // the maximum total amount of sEURO that is borrowable from your vault, based on current collateral value collateralValue, // value of vault collateral in terms of sEURO
+            vaultAddress, // the address of your vault minted, // the amount of sEURO currently borrowed from your vault maxMintable, // the maximum total amount of sEURO that is borrowable from your vault, based on current collateral value totalCollateralValue, // value of all vault collateral in terms of sEURO
             collateral: [
                 {
+                    token, // data about the token
-                    symbol, // the collateral assets symbol, converted to a 32-byte array amount // amount of given collateral
+                    amount, // amount of given collateral
-                },
+                    collateralValue // the value of the token as collateral (e.g. in € for sEURO vault) },
                 ...
             ],